 I had never seen a natural birth in over 25 years in this field!
 I thought I had been practicing humanized obstetrics, but was I wrong!
 Ana Sofía is now 10, and in this decade I have reinvented myself.
 I am a birth activist, and dedicate my efforts to changing the system for reproductive health care in my country.
 I want my daughters, and all Puerto Rican women to give birth in a safe, humanized environment where having a baby will no longer be an act of violence against women.”

-**Clearing and releasing any energy trapped in your system will open the space needed for peaceful birth and conscious parenting.
+**Clearing and releasing any energy trapped in your mind-body system will open the space needed for peaceful birth and conscious parenting.
 I offer Transformational Mentoring services to guide you and your partner navigate these questions.